perez987/Apple-Secure-Boot-and-Vault-with-OpenCore/README.md

-# Apple Secure Boot with OpenCore in the _Hackintosh_
+# Apple Secure Boot with OpenCore

 **Apple Secure Boot** is the technology used in Macs to verify the integrity of the operating system at boot: *boot loader > kernel > system volume snapshot*.
 If this check fails, macOS won't boot.